huzaifahp7/huzaifahp7.github.io/_writing/06-18-2024-waqt-ki-paheli.md

 > Waqt ko samajhne ke liye sirf ek mashooq ki zaroorat thi

-> Jisko samajhna bhi zaroori na tha.
+> Jisko samajhna zaroori bhi na tha.

 ---

 This roughly translates to:

 Who knows the mystery of time?
-We are all servants of the wheel of time, we are at its mercy.
+We are servants of the wheel of time, we are at its mercy.
 Hopefully, time does not pass by without devotion.
-That’s why we must drink a couple of sips from this cup of wine.
+That’s why I suggest we drink a couple of sips from this cup of wine.

 Note: This does not refer to literal wine.
 As is common in traditional Sufi literature, **"wine" here refers to the wine of divine love**.
 This alludes to intoxication not of the senses, but of the spirit.